Obtain a Marriage License

-The bride and groom must complete an Intention of Marriage form.
-The bride and groom's signatures must be acknowledged before an official authorized to take oaths, i.e., a notary public.
+Both parties must complete an Intention of Marriage form.
+Both parties signatures must be acknowledged before an official authorized to take oaths, i.e., a notary public.

 The marriage license is valid to be utilized for 90 days from the date the intentions are filed.

 If either of the parties has been previously married, a certified copy of the death or divorce decree, whichever ended the previous marriage, must be presented to the Clerk where the intentions are filed.
 The certified copy must be presented to the Clerk prior to the processing of the marriage license.

 A certified copy of a divorce decree may be obtained from the clerk of courts in the county where the divorce was filed.
 The clerk of courts will certify the document using an embossed seal.
 Photocopies are not accepted.

 A certified copy of a death certificate may be obtained from the clerk in the town/city of the place of death.
 The clerk will certify the document using an embossed seal.
 Photocopies are not accepted.

 Step 1: Both parties must complete an Intentions of Marriage form at the office of the clerk where the intentions are filed.

 The filing fee of $40 is paid at the time of filing.

 The certified death/divorce decree(s), if applicable, is presented to the clerk at the time of filing.
 The marriage license will not be processed without the proper decree(s).

 Proof of identity, i.e., driver's license, passport, or state I.D. must be provided at the time of filing.